40843245/ConfigurationFile/INI/README.md

       # is strongly not recommended.

-## Escape character
+### Escaped character

+The letter slash '\' is an escaped character (to espace the letter that has special meaning).

-The letter '\' is escaped character.
+The letter dollar sign '$' is also an escaped character.
+It is usually used to escape the character '$' or to represent a variable.

+Such as

+      cost: $$80

 ## Ref
 https://en.wikipedia.org/wiki/INI_file